Advertisement

 Can cats survive cold winters?

-So, the question you should ask yourself isn’t so much: "should I let my cat go outside in winter", but rather, "how can I make my cat's winter outings more comfortable?"
+So, the question you should ask yourself isn’t so much: "Should I let my cat go outside in winter?" but rather, "How can I make my cat's winter outings more comfortable?"

 Should I let my cat go outside in winter, or is it dangerous for its health?

-Don’t let your cat stay outdoors all night as temperatures can be extremely low.
+Don’t let your cat stay outdoors all night, as temperatures can be extremely low.

 How to keep my cat warm in cold temperatures

-Here are our best and warmest tips to help your feline spend the winter in great shape, without the risk of catching a cold or getting sick.
+Here are our best and warmest tips to help your feline spend the winter in great shape without the risk of catching a cold or getting sick.

 Tip 1: Take care of your cat’s paws

-In these sometimes extreme winter conditions, dry skin cracked or chapped painfully weakens your cat's paws.
-They must be preserved from drying out because of the cold, the ice, the snow, the morning frost.
-Apply a repairing balm suitable for the care of your cat's pads and do not use products for dogs, their sensitivity is not the same.
+The cold and the snow can harm your cat's particularly sensitive pads.
+Use a towel to wipe his paws when he comes home.
+If necessary, run them under lukewarm water.
+Check if he has walked long in the snow and that the pads do not show injuries or blisters caused by the cold.
+In these sometimes extreme winter conditions, dry skin, cracked or chapped, painfully weakens your cat's paws.
+They must be preserved from drying out because of the cold, the ice, the snow, and the morning frost.
+Apply a repairing balm suitable for caring for your cat's pads and do not use products for dogs, their sensitivity is not the same.

 Tip 2: Prepare a nice and warm bed